 For example, "VOP.RC.M" refers to the "vertical-open, remote-condensing, medium-temperature" equipment class.

-C410.2 Walk-in coolers, walk-in freezers, refrigerated warehouse coolers and refrigerated warehouse freezers.
+C410.2 Walk-in coolers, walk-in freezers, refrigerated warehouse coolers and refrigerated warehouse freezers (Mandatory).
 Refrigerated warehouse coolers and refrigerated warehouse freezers shall comply with this section.
 Walk-in coolers and walk-in freezers that are not either site assembled or site constructed shall comply with the following: